estherakinniyi/Twitter-Sentiment-Classification-Case-Study/README.md

 Wordcloud Believe
 ![sen1](https://github.com/estherakinniyi/Twitter-Sentiment-Classification-Case-Study/assets/110997228/7c0bb61d-441b-4b4a-a669-6db191231930)

-Words from climate change skeptics 🤨
-Wordcloud Don't Believe

 ## App Magic in Action 🪄
 Experience our app in action!
-Check out this demo: TwitIntel Demo
+Check out this demo: MATTEO Demo

 ## Our Insights 🧐
-Most tweets are in support of climate change 🌍 Surprisingly, the choice of words is quite similar among believers and non-believers, possibly due to trending topics and hashtags. 📢
+- Most tweets are in support of climate change 🌍
+- Surprisingly, the choice of words is quite similar among believers and non-believers, possibly due to trending topics and hashtags. 📢

 ## Recommendations 🚀